Foreseerr/TScale/README.md

 # Get train data

 Examples in the code use [enwik9](https://mattmahoney.net/dc/textdata.html) dataset and its truncacted version enwik8.
 Also Hugging Face hosted datasets openwebtext, ontocord/CulturaY, danasone/librusec are used in examples.
-To import them use [hf_import](/hf_import/import.py).
+To import them use [hf_import](/pysrc/hf_import/import.py).

 # Train model

 [gpt_train](/code/gpt/train) is used to train a model.
-It is controlled by the [train script](/doc/train_script.md).
-Default train script is stored in [main_gpt.cpp](/code/gpt/train/main_gpt.cpp) CONFIG variable.
-To load train script from file run gpt_train with '-c script.txt' argument.
+It is controlled by the [train script](/doc/train_script.md) and [data script](/doc/data_script.md).
+Default scripts are stored in [main_gpt.cpp](/code/gpt/train/main_gpt.cpp).
+To load train script from file run gpt_train with '-d data_script.txt -s train_script.txt' arguments.

 ## quick run

 Compile gpt-train.
-Run it in the root directory with [test config](/test.cfg):
+Run it in the root directory:

 ```bash
 ~/TScale$ ./make.dir/gpt-train
 ```

-## distributed run
+## sync distributed run

 Currently training can be distributed only among pow2 number of worker hosts.